DukeLivingHistory/able-search/README.md

 ```
 /**
  * {string|object} player       Selector to instantiate a new AblePlayer instance OR an existing AblePlayer object.
+ * {string}        search       Selector for the searchbar input.
  * {string|array}  transcript   WebVTT text OR an array of objects with text and start properties.
 In the latter case, pass format: 'array' as a property of the opts object.
  * {object}        opts         Options object, optional.
 See below for more detail.
  */